 Georgia is located in the central and western part of the South Caucasus.
-Total length of the border of Georgia is 2 148 kilometres, out of these 1 839 kilometres on land.
+Total length of the border of Georgia is 2 148 kilometres, out of these 1 839 kilometres on land and the total area of country is 69 700 km2.
 To the west Georgia is bounded by the Black Sea - between the estuary of the river Psou and village Sarpi, to the north - by the Russian Federation, to the east - by Azerbaijan, to the south - by Armenia, and to the southwest - by Turkey.
-The extreme west and east borders go through eastern latitude 40°05' and 46°44', and north and south borders - through north longitude 41° 07' and 43°35'.
+The extreme west and east borders go through eastern latitude 40°05' and 46°44', and north and south borders - through north longitude 41°07' and 43°35'.